Arsenal midfielder Torreira in injury scare | Goal.com

 Referee Mike Dean did not see the incident as a foul but it quickly became clear Torreira was badly hurt and would play no further part in the game.

-It was reported that an ambulance was on the scene but it has since been established that he has not been taken to hosptial at this stage.
+It was reported that an ambulance was on the scene but it has since been established that he has not been taken to hospital at this stage.

+Torreira has been a key player since Mikel Arteta replaced Unai Emery in December last year.

+He now looks set to miss this weekend's Premier League clash with West Ham.